 Assessing Risk

-Collision Risk and Risk Factors
+Collision Risk and Impacts

 - Allison et al. 2019.
 Impacts to Wildlife of Wind Energy Siting and Operation.
 Issues in Ecology 21.